FernRicaurte/Project-1-Concentration/README.md

 There are many ways the cards can be matched- by number, by suite, or by color.
 This game can be multiplayer or singleplayer.
 The player that collected the most pairs is declared the winner.
-If playing singleplayer, you can play against a number of turns and/or time, or against the computer.
+If playing singleplayer, you can play against/or keeping score of a number of turns and/or time, or against the computer.

-<><><><><><><><>PSEUDOCODE FOR THIS CONCENTRATION CARD GAME<><><><><><><>
+<><><><><><><><>PSEUDOCODE FOR THIS VERSION CONCENTRATION CARD GAME<><><><><><><>

-The game will initialize once the player opend up the browser page The player will be faced with two rows of 5 cards each The player will click on a card once to turn it up, then the player will turn a second card up in an effort to match it exactly
+The game will initialize once the player opens up the browser page

+The player will be faced with two rows of 5 cards each

+The player will click on a card to turn it up, then the player will click a second card up in an effort to match it exactly

+If the second card does not match, it will not flip, making the game more challenging on the player's memory

+Two guesses (clicks on two different cards) will be considered one full turn.

 If the cards match, they will remain up showing their match, and the player will continue to another turn.

-If player gets a match, no turn will be taken away from the allotted turns.
-(There will be a "turns left" button) If the player clicks on two cards that when displayed upside up, do not match, then a turn will be taken away, and the cards will be flipped back upside down.
-(There will be a "turns left" button)
+The game will keep a count of the number of turns/guesses the player has taken up until player matches all cards

-If player's turns (guesses) will be kept track of, the game will end once the player has won by guessing all the cards, and teh game will restart.
+Once the player has matched all cards, the game will automatically restart

-If the game ends, a "play again" button will appear, reinitializing a brand new game.
-If the player wins, a message " You won!" will appear, and a "play again" button will appear, reinitializing a brand new game.
+If player wants to reset before all cards are matched, player can click on the 'restart game' button.

-At the start of every new game, the cards will be shuffled to ensure randomness.
+At the start of every new game, the cards will be shuffled to ensure randomness and the counter will be back to 0